adrianyau/SQL-Final-Project/starting_with_data.md

 Question 3:

 For context, the sentiment score is a number that tells how words elicit emotional responses and opinions whether 'positive', 'negative', or 'neutral'.
-For Question 3, find 'Water Bottles' that have a sentiment score above 0.5.
 For the sake of this exercise, a sentiment score of 0.5 or above is considered a sign of 'positive' feedback on a scale between -1.0 and 1.0.
+Find 'Water Bottles' that have a sentiment score above 0.5.

 SQL Queries: